 "In Aleppo and elsewhere, 3,000 local volunteers try to rescue the victims of mass bombing raids – at great risk to their own lives.
 They deserve global recognition!"
 (The Guardian, 5.10.2016)

 We have been hearing about them during all these times of the war in Syria.
 We have seen them.
-We have heard their voices and screams and cheers of happiness when they have found a living human being in those destroyed cities.
+We have heard their voices, screams, and cheers of happiness when they found a living human being in those destroyed cities.

-Simple people such as teachers, carpenters and tailors are doing what the world, the UN, the EU, most of all the every single one participating in this stupid war - should do.
+Simple people such as teachers, carpenters and tailors are doing what the world, the UN, the EU, and most of all every single one participating in this stupid war - should do.

 They are saving lives!
 The collateral damage of this war is outrageous.

 This western-funded Syrian search-and-rescue organisation whose members put their lives at great risk to save civilians, receiving only a monthly stipend of $150.
 The White Helmets do what they can.
 However, Bashar al-Assad has compared these humanitarian activists to terrorists, the Guardian noted.